GoogleForCreators/web-stories-wp/packages/create-web-stories/README.md

 npm --registry http://localhost:4873/ --workspace=@googleforcreators/create-web-stories publish
 ```

-Go a folder outside the project and run
+Go to any other folder outside the project and run

 ```bash
 npm --registry http://localhost:4873/ init @googleforcreators/web-stories
 ```

 Note that `npm init`  would install all dependencies from npm registry by default.
-If you want to install local packages, you should  publish them and use the `--private` flag.
+If you want to install them from the local registry, you should  publish them and use the `--private` flag.

 Example: